-Applicants to the computer science and software engineering degree programs are expected to:
+Applicants to the computer science program are expected to:

 - Meet the Graduate College's grade-point-average requirement of not less than 2.75 on a 4.0 scale on the last 60 undergraduate semester hours.